wp-plugins/bepro-listings/readme.txt

 = 2.0.95 (Friday, Jan 31st 2014) =

 * New ability to specify listing ids and limit in display_listings shortcode

+= 2.0.98 (Monday Feb 10th 2014) =

+* New admin option for auto publish
+* New admin option for listing links opening new pages
+* New admin option for links on item detail pages for privacy
+* Recent fixes for php notices

 == Upgrade Notice ==